thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MAX-SELL-SIZE.md

 ## Data Structure

 As this is a [tag](../GLOSSARY.md)-based rule, you can think of it as a collection of rules, where all "sub-rules" are independent from each other, and where each "sub-rule" is indexed by its tag.
-An account-max-sell-size "sub-rule" is specified by 3 variables:
+An account-max-sell-size "sub-rule" is specified by 2 variables:

-- **Sell Amounts** (uint192): The maximum amount of tokens that may be sold during the *sell period*.
+- **Max Size** (uint256): The maximum amount of tokens that may be sold during the *sell period*.
-- **Sell Periods** (uint16): The length of each time period for which the rule will apply, in hours.
+- **Period** (uint16): The length of each time period for which the rule will apply, in hours.

 ```c